The Transformers

 0/5

-There are no depictions of alcohol, drugs, or smoking in the series.
-The narrative is focused solely on the robot war.
+There are no depictions of alcohol, tobacco, or drug use within the series.

 Frightening Scenes